mrdoodlepants4/Predicting-Sleep-Metrics/README.md

 ## 3. Methodology
 Tools Used:
 * Pandas
-  * Dataframe() - Used to Visualize the Dataset in my Notebook
+  * Dataframe() - Used to visualize the dataset in my notebook
   * read_csv() - Used to read from the dataset
 * Matplot
-  * title() - Used to label the title of my Visualizations
+  * title() - Used to label the title of my visualizations
-  * subtitle() - Used to label the subtitle of my Visualizations
+  * subtitle() - Used to label the subtitle of my visualizations
   * show() - Displays all figures
   * xlabel() - Labels the x-axis on my graphs
   * ylabel() - Labels the y-axis on my graphs